 - The cancer moves from your kidney into your lymph system, which has vessels throughout the body.

-- Kidney cancer cells enter the bloodstream and are carried and deposited to another organ or location in your body.
+- Kidney cancer cells enter the bloodstream and move to another organ or location in your body.

-When renal cell carcinoma is in its early stages, it’s unlikely that you’ll experience obvious symptoms.
-Noticeable symptoms are often a sign that the disease has metastasized.
+When renal cell carcinoma is in its early stages, there may be no obvious symptoms.
+Noticeable symptoms may not occur until metastasis happens.